Moog Sonic Six: Musonics Origins

-The Sonic Six is the result of Bill Waytena, then the owner of synthesizer manufacturer Musonics, acquiring R.A.
-Moog Inc. Interested in the marketing opportunity afforded by the Moog name, Waytena acquired R.A.
+The Sonic Six is the result of Bill Waytena, then the owner of synthesizer manufacturer muSonics, acquiring R.A.
+Moog Inc. By 1969, almost everyone at Moog except Bob Moog saw the need for a small portable synthesiser.
+When Moog engineer Gene Zumchak left Moog, he took the idea to his relative, businessman Bill Waytena, who set up MuSonics and had Zumchak design the Sonic V synthesiser, with considerable help from Fred Reinagel.
+It didn’t sell well, and Waytena bought the struggling R.A.
 Moog Inc., moved the company to Buffalo, New York, and renamed it Moog/Musonics (which eventually was shortened to simply Moog Music).
 It was under this new brand that a new version of the Musonics Sonic V was released as the Moog Music Sonic Six.

 Design

-The Sonic Six is mounted in its own briefcase; the upper control panel folds and latches over the keyboard to ease transportation and storage.
-This feature was used by a number of synthesizer manufacturers of the time, however the Sonic Six was Moog Music's only product that incorporated this into its design.
-The Sonic Six is also the only Moog synthesizer that featured a built-in speaker rather than requiring the user to use an external amplifier.
+The Sonic V wooden case was replaced by a large briefcase type case; the upper control panel folds and latches over the keyboard to ease transportation and storage.
+This feature was used by a few synthesizer manufacturers of the time and was one of the options considered for the MiniMoog, however the Sonic Six was Moog Music's only product that incorporated this into its design.
+The Sonic Six is also the only Moog synthesizer that featured a built-in speaker rather than requiring the user to use an external amplifier, a feature aimed at education use.
 Unlike the MiniMoog there is no modulation wheel, and the pitch bend wheel has a design unique among Moog units.
-It is spring-loaded, so it returns to center automatically, and is mounted horizontally, like some Moog ribbon controllers.
+It is spring-loaded, so it returns to center automatically, and is mounted horizontally, similar to later Roland pitch benders.
+The Sonic Six initially retained the diode-ladder filter Zumchak and Reinagel had used to avoid the Moog filter patent.

-The Sonic Six features two VCOs with changeable waveform (sawtooth, triangle, square, pulse), one low-pass VCF, a VCA, two multimode LFOs for modulation and a 49-note keyboard.
+The Sonic Six features two VCOs with changeable waveform (sawtooth, triangle, square, pulse), one low-pass VCF, a ring modulator, a VCA, two multimode LFOs for modulation and a 49-note keyboard.

 The Sonic Six is a two-oscillator duophonic synth.
 It can be set for duophonic, (two notes at a time... one oscillator takes high-note priority and one oscillator takes low note priority), monophonic (both oscs), or monophonic with a drone (one osc changes pitch, one does not).
 Available waveshapes are pulse (variable), saw, and triangle.
 The pitch of each oscillator can be controlled by dual LFO, one by contour, and the other by the other oscillator.
 One can adjust the temperament of the Sonic Six to play scales that have less than 12 notes per octave.
 The Sonic Six also features pink or white noise.
-Although the oscillators are temperature-compensated, their pitch tends to drift, as on many analog synths.
+Although the oscillators are temperature-regulated, their pitch tends to drift, as on many analog synths.